 Transfer Services assists new, current and graduating BHCC students with the transfer process and transfer opportunities to and from the college.
 Transfer Counselors also conduct a series of transfer workshops on transfer related topics.
-The calendar of workshops is available online for your convenience.
+The calendar of workshops is available online for your convenience and posted in the B-Lobby, 2nd Floor and in Life Map.

 Students who have attended another college may apply for transfer credit and advanced standing at BHCC.
 Official transcripts from all previous colleges must be sent directly to the Academic Records Office at the time the student applies to the college.